 It is critical to review pertinent prior neuroimaging studies and confirm that DCA is indicated.
 For healthy children without other medical problems, a recent routine history and physical examination, (ie, 30-90 days prior) by their primary care or referring physician suffices for medical evaluation prior to DCA.
 This information can be updated during the immediate pre-procedure evaluation by the anesthesia and neuroangiography teams on the day of the DCA.
 Children with cardiopulmonary disease, complex medical histories, or with a history of difficult airway should also be assessed in a pre-operative anesthesia clinic for medical optimization.
 In select higher-risk patients, such as children with sickle cell anemia and critical arterial stenoses such as moyamoya, additional precautions may need to be implemented, such as preadmission the night prior to the procedure and supplemental hydration while nil per os (NPO).
-In addition, children with sickle cell anemia may also need a blood transfusion (eg, target hemoglobin of 10 g/dL) to

-Routine laboratory tests are not universally required for all children undergoing DCA.
-A complete blood count, basic metabolic panel, and a coagulation profile should be considered in the subset of children with other medical comorbidities and history of coagulopathy, long-term medication intake, or substance abuse.
+In addition, children with sickle cell anemia may also need a blood transfusion (eg, target hemoglobin of 10g/dL) to complete blood count, basic metabolic panel, and subset of children with other and histor and history of coagulopathy, long-term medication intake, or substance abuse.
 Routine pregnancy testing is required after the onset of menstruation in females.